-UN Security Council calls for swift implementation of power transfer deal in DRC
+UN Security Council Calls For Swift Implementation Of Power Transfer Deal In DRC

-UNITED NATIONS , May 4 -- The UN Security Council on Thursday called upon all parties concerned to carry out a peace accord signed in December 2016 in an effective, swift and timely manner for "a peaceful transfer of power" in the Democratic Republic of Congo .
-"The members of the Security Council expressed their concern at the challenges facing the implementation of the 31 December 2016 agreement, they noted that the signatories of the agreement were unable to reach a consensus on the special arrangements of the agreement signed on 27 April by some, but not all, of the signatories of the agreement," the council said in a press statement issued here.
+UNITED NATIONS, May 5 -- The UN Security Council on Thursday called upon all parties concerned to carry out a peace accord signed in December 2016 in an effective, swift and timely manner for "a peaceful transfer of power" in the Republic of Congo , China's Xinhua news agency reported.
+"The members of the Security Council expressed their concern at the challenges facing the implementation of the Dec 31 last year's agreement, they noted that the signatories of the agreement were unable to reach a consensus on the special arrangements of the agreement signed on 27 April by some, but not all, of the signatories of the agreement," the council said in a press statement issued here.

 Discussions